pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 ## Async Programming

-### Why not Sync?

 Let’s begin.
 About Async.

+### Why not Sync?

-The first thing is why not sync.
-As we all know, the sync programming is easier.
-If the load of your service is low, using sync may be better.
+The first thing is why not Sync.
+As we all know, the Sync programming is easier.
+If the load of your service is low, using Sync may be better.
 You just need to start some threads to handle the concurrence.

 ![]({{ site.baseurl }}/assets/img/why-not-sync.png)

-But if we want to support a high performance service, such as a database, sync is not enough.
+But if we want to support a high performance service, such as a database, Sync is not enough.
 Sync I/O can block the execution, which reduces the performance.
 Although we can use threads, thread is heavy and wastes system resources.
 What’s more, frequent thread switching is inefficient and causes the performance to reduce seriously.

 ### Why Async?